Plumbing, Cold Water & Hygiene

 RPZ Valve Testing

-An RPZ valve (Reduced Pressure Zone Valve) is a backflow device which is installed onto the plumbing system and protects water from contaminants.
-It is considered to be one of the safest and most reliable backflow preventer valves, however, it does require routine testing by an accredited tester approved by the Water Supply Industry.
+An RPZ valve (Reduced Pressure Zone Valve) is a backflow device which is installed onto the plumbing system to protect water from contaminants.
+Also known as RPZ assemblies, they are one of the safest and most reliable backflow preventer valves.
+However, they do require routine testing by an accredited tester approved by the Water Supply Industry.